This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 When transitioning from DIY dye to professional hair coloring, it’s important to understand the ingredients in box dyes and their potential hair damage.
 Common harsh chemicals like ammonia can be found in many box dyes, leading to permanent changes in your hair structure that may leave it feeling straw-like.

 In contrast, Sally’s Hair Dye uses a gentler formula with natural oils and proteins designed specifically for color-treated or chemically processed hair.
-Sally’s is still a quality choice if you’re looking for an easy-to-use product at home without too much risk of overprocessing or irreparable damage, although it may not be as powerful as salon products.
+Sally’s is still a quality choice if you’re looking for an easy-to-use product at home without too much risk of overprocessing or irreparable damage, and for those looking to style their newly dyed hair, trimming and shaving can make a big difference, especially when learning how to shave sides of head, although it may not be as powerful as salon products.

 It isn’t just about selecting the right product, though.
 When making any transition between colors, you need special consideration during application.
 This includes handling roots with previous color correctly and managing client expectations regarding pricing of color correction services if needed later on down the line.